-1 Definitions 3 2 Legal framework 3 3 Accuracy of information we provide about your course 4 4 Accuracy of information you provide to us 4 5 Applicants and students with disabilities 4 6 Your agreement to comply with King's regulations, policies and procedures 5 7 teri Updates and changes to King's regulations, policies and procedures and to the ms and conditions 8 Enrolment 9 9 Tuition fees and deposits 10 10 Tuition fee increases and your right to end your contract if your fees increase 11 11 Other Costs 13 12 When can we make changes to courses or close courses?
-13 13 Disclosure and Barring Service checks 15 14 Criminal offences whilst you are enrolled at Kings 16 15 Baı Offers and courses which are conditional on criminal records/Disclosure and rring Service, ATAS or Occupational Health checks 16 16 Visas: you must comply with any visa requirements 16 18 Your cancellation rights 17 19 Limitation of our liability to you and others 17 20 No liability for acts outside our control 18 21 How we use your personal data, students' rights and obligations 19 22 Governing law and jurisdiction 20
+1 Definitions .
+3

+2 Legal framework .
+3

+3 Accuracy of information you provide to us .
+4

+4 Applicants and students with disabilities .
+5

+5 Your agreement to comply with King's regulations, policies and procedures .
+5

+6 Updates and changes to King's regulations, policies and procedures .
+9

+7 Enrolment 10

+9 Tuition fee increases and your right to end your contract if your fees increase 13

+10 Other costs 14

+11 Changes to programmes or closure of programmes 14

+12 Safeguarding 17

+13 Criminal offences whilst you are enrolled at King's 18

+14 rec Offers and programmes which are conditional on criminal ords/Disclosure 18

+and Barring Service, ATAS or Occupational Health checks 18

+15 Visas 19

+16 Ownership of Intellectual Property 19

+17 Cancellation rights and withdrawal 19

+18 Limitation of our liability to you 21

+19 Liability for acts outside our control 22

+20 Personal data, students' rights and obligations 23

+21 Governing law and jurisdiction 23

+22 General 24

-These terms contain important information concerning your agreement with King's and you should take time to read them before accepting a place at King's.
-Please contact King's for clarification if there is anything in these terms that you do not understand.
+These terms and conditions contain important information concerning your agreement with King's and you should take time to read them before accepting a place at King's.

+Please contact King's (registry services@kcl.ac.uk) for clarification if there is anything in these terms that you do not understand.

-We explain below the basis upon which King's will provide your course, and the obligations which you have both as an applicant and as a student.
-These terms create obligations that are legally binding both on you and on King's.
-If you accept an offer to study at King's, these terms will form your agreement with us.
+We explain below the basis upon which King's will provide your programme, and the obligations which you have both as an applicant and as a student.
+These terms and conditions create obligations that are legally binding both on you and on King's.
+If you accept an offer to study at King's, these terms and conditions will form your agreement with us.